Sprout-Informatics/sc-cellementary/01-google-cloud-vm-setup.md

 sudo apt install -y python3 python3-pip python3-venv r-base
 ```

+**NOTE:** If the R version <= 4.5, you will need to add a newer CRAN repository and re-install r-base.
+See install instructions here: https://cran.r-project.org/bin/linux/ubuntu/fullREADME.html

 ### Step 4: Install Libraries for R Packages

 These libraries are needed to compile R packages like Seurat: